Spatially Constrained GAN for Face and Fashion Synthesis: Methodology

-We propose a segmentation loss which acts as a spatial constraint to regulate the generator to comply with the spatial information defined by the input semantic segmentation.
+\textbf{Segmentation Loss } acts as a spatial constraint to regulate the generator to comply with the spatial information defined by the input semantic segmentation.
 The proposed real segmentation loss to optimize the segmentor network $S$ can be described as

 where $A_s(\cdot, \cdot)$ computes cross-entropy pixel-wisely by

 where $a$ is the ground-truth segmentation and $b$ is the estimated segmentation of $a$ of size ($H \times W \times \ n_s$).
 Taking a real image $x$ as input, estimated segmentation $S\left(x\right)$ is compared with ground-truth segmentation $s$ to optimize the segmentor $S$.
 When training together with the generator $G$, the segmentation loss term to optimize $G$ is defined as